-That means the arrangements in place now are no longer fit for purpose as our energy system transitions.
+The arrangements in place now to operate our energy system are no longer fit for purpose as our energy system transitions.
 We need a set of systems, tools, and regulatory frameworks that can evolve to meet changing consumer and system needs.

 The Energy Security Board (ESB) was tasked by the nation’s energy ministers in March 2019 to advise on a long-term, fit-for-purpose national electricity market design.
 The request recognised the problems faced by the current NEM design because of technology and market changes during the past 20 years, as well as proposed changes for the future.